 All students should be prepared to purchase their own books, which are sold at the Bookstore.
 Direct school expenses for the entire year, including books, will probably average $600 to $700 for students living at home; book costs for pre-professional students (such as medicine) will run somewhat higher.

 Students in some health-care courses and programs (such as EMT, Nursing, Nursing Assistant, Radiologic Technology) are required to purchase drug testing and other related charges these must be paid for at the time of enrollment.
-The BOGW enrollment fee waiver does not cover these charges.
+The California College Promise Grant (CCPG) formerly known as the BOG Fee Waiver does not cover these charges.